resemble-ai/monotonic_align/README.md

-The original files is under [Glow-TTS](https://github.com/jaywalnut310/glow-tts/tree/master/monotonic_align).
-I only made it pip-installable.
+Adapted from the MAS in [Glow-TTS](https://github.com/jaywalnut310/glow-tts/tree/master/monotonic_align).
+I made it installable and added variants.

 # Installation
 ```bash